This article is a part of:

-Last month, I was asked to setup a Samba/SMB server to be accessible over the Internet.
-The server will only be used temporarily, which then I decided to deploy an Azure Virtual Machine (VM) using my student subscription instead of buying a new dedicated VPS.
+Last month, I was asked to set up a Samba/SMB server that could be accessed over the Internet.
+Since the requirement was temporary, I chose to deploy it on an Azure Virtual Machine using my student subscription instead of renting a dedicated VPS.

 • Deploy an Ubuntu server in Azure

-• Exposing Samba server over Internet (but don’t)
+• Expose the Samba server over the Internet using IP whitelisting

 Prerequisites